-- 39.5 Indeed, the damages suffered by the Applicant and the Subclass Members are equal to the difference between the artificially inflated price that they paid for tickets on Ticketmaster and the price that they would have paid in a competitive market system, without price floors fixed by Ticketmaster and "L'organisateur de l'événement"; - 39.6 Applicant hereby alleges that evenko and Ticketmaster were competitors within the meaning of section 45 of the Competition Act and refers to the authorized class action against evenko concerning its ticket selling platform, which was very similar to Ticketmaster's current platform (S.C.M. no. 500-06-000924-189; 2018 QCCS 5078).
-Evenko simply outsourced its ticket sales to its competitor (see Exhibit P-2); - 40.
-The Applicant brings this action in order to obtain monetary compensation for herself and Class/Subclass Members, but also to ensure that a practice change is obtained so that fans and families can attend concerts at more affordable "Regular" ticket prices (she is aware that many families simply cannot afford these prices); - 41.
+- 39. The Applicant's damages are a direct and proximate result of the Ticketmaster's greed, dominance of monopolistic position as the only primary seller and failure to respect the law, especially in these circumstances where Ticketmaster takes advantage of vulnerable consumers; - 40.
+The Applicant brings this action in order to obtain monetary compensation for himself and Class Members, but also to ensure that a practice change is obtained so that fans and families can attend concerts at more affordable "Regular" ticket prices (he is aware that many families simply cannot afford these prices); - 41.
 The Applicant has standing to request and obtain an injunction ordering the Defendants to cease the illegal practices; - 42.
-The Applicant is aware of other Class/Subclass Members in an identical situation as her; - 43.
-As a result of the foregoing, the Applicant is justified in claiming, for herself and on behalf of Class/Subclass Members, compensatory damages, as well as punitive damages based on repeated violations of ss.
+The Applicant is aware of other Class Members in an identical situation as him: - 43.
+As a result of the foregoing, the Applicant is justified in claiming, for himself and on behalf of Class Members, compensatory damages, as well as punitive damages based on repeated violations of ss.
 219, 228 and 239(a) CPA (pursuant to s.
-272 CPA), articles 6, 7, 1375 and 1457 CCQ, and sections 45 and 52 of the Competition Act, as well as injunctive relief pursuant to articles 509 and following CCP;
+272 CPA) and section 52 of the Competition Act, as well as injunctive relief pursuant to articles 509 and following CCP;